-Question raised: Can a work of art change the world?

-• Description.
-This is called Lightning with Stag in its Glare by Joseph Beuys.
-The title is slightly misleading as it suggests we should find a realistic stag with antlers lit by a bolt of lightning.
-However, objects were not important to Beuys who wanted to represent the elemental forces of nature and our relationship to them.
+- More fundamentally the bigger question is: - (CLICK) "Can a work of art change the world?" - This is called Lightning with Stag in its Glare by Joseph Beuys.
+Beuys toured the world lecturing on art Beuys is now regarded as one of the most influential artists of the second half of the twentieth century. - He said that 'Everybody is an artist' and what he meant was that the way we choose to live our lives is our artistic statement.
+He felt that all art is intrinsically revolutionary and he wrote 'The revolution is us'.
+If we could pay attention to our relationship with nature, then it would transform society.
+Our lives all depend on vast forces of nature that are completely outside our control.
+If a tsunami hits our shores, or an earthquake destroys out buildings or a volcano erupts then we are powerless to control or resist it. - Look at this work.
+The first thing to say bis that he was not interested in the materials or the exact form of the work.
+He made it to convey ideas. - The title is slightly misleading as it suggests we should find a realistic stag with antlers lit by a bolt of lightning.
+However, as I said, objects were not important to Beuys who wanted to represent the elemental forces of nature and our relationship to them.
 The large bronze object at the back is the lightning strike and, like lightning, it is powerful and potentially dangerous.
 The lightning is an elemental force and illuminates a group of creatures.
-The stag is the silver object which was originally made from an ironing board but Beuys remade it using cast aluminium to suggest the glare.
-Since childhood, Beuys had been interested in northern European folklore, in which certain animals are endowed with mystical power.
+The stag is

+- the silver object which was originally made from an ironing board but Beuys remade it using cast aluminium to suggest the glare. - Since childhood, Beuys had been interested in northern European folklore, in which certain animals are endowed with mystical power.
 The stag had particular significance for him as a spiritual guide that appears in times of distress and danger.
 Its annual shedding and regrowth of its antlers made it a symbol of rebirth and renewal.
-The cart represents a humble goat, one of the first animals to be domesticated and the lumps of bronze on the floor are primordial, blind worm-like creatures.
-The box with a small compass on top is mounted on a tripod and is

-- called 'Boothia Felix'.
-This is the northern most part of Canada as was named after Felix Booth and was the location of magnetic north another reference, with the lightning flash itself, to the natural energies of the earth - Meaning.
-To understand Beuys work it is necessary to know more about Beuys.
-He said that 'Everybody is an artist' and what he meant was that the way we choose to live our lives is our artistic statement.
-He felt that all art is intrinsically revolutionary and he wrote 'The revolution is us'.
-If we could pay attention to our relationship with nature, then it would transform society.
-Our lives all depend on vast forces of nature that are completely outside our control.
-If a tsunami hits our shores, or an earthquake destroys out buildings or a volcano erupts then we are powerless to control or resist it. - History of this work.
-In 1982, Beuys took part in an exhibition in Berlin, where he installed a huge mound of clay and surrounded it with sculptures as well as furniture and tools from his studio.
+The cart at the back represents a humble goat, one of the first animals to be domesticated and the lumps of bronze on the floor are primordial, blind worm-like creatures.
+The box on a tripod has a small compass on top and is called 'Boothia Felix'.
+This is the northern most part of Canada as was named after Felix Booth and was the location of magnetic north another reference, with the lightning flash itself, to the natural energies of the earth - The work is to make us aware and consider the primordial forces of nature and our relationship to them.
+Beuys was one of the founders of the Green Party in Germany and he wants us to appreciate the interconnectedness between all life forms and so create a path towards an ecologically sustainable future.

+• In 1982, Beuys took part in an exhibition in Berlin, where he installed a huge mound of clay and surrounded it with sculptures as well as furniture and tools from his studio.
 Afterwards he made casts of some of the elements to create Lightning with Stag in its Glare 1958-85.
 The bolt of lightning itself was a bronze cast from a section of the clay mound, while the stag was cast in aluminium as if illuminated by a sudden flash of light.
 Made towards the end of Beuys's life, this major installation could be a scene from a primordial jungle or a nightmare future world.
-It addresses themes of finality and death, but also ideas of regeneration and the transformative power of nature. - Influence.
-Beuys is now regarded as one of the most influential artists of the second half of the twentieth century.
-He was one of the founders of the Green Party in Germany and he wants us to appreciate the interconnectedness between all life forms and so create a path towards an ecologically sustainable future.
-He founded the Organization for Direct Democracy which believes that all political decision should take place using referendums.
+It addresses themes of finality and death, but also ideas of regeneration and the transformative power of nature.